Francesco-Marhel/TruthProbe/README.md

 is passed explicitly to every command.
 A run is certified by its in-code checks, not by its launch conditions.

+The calculated truth directions and extracted semantic weights are organized in the `Data/` directory, divided by model architecture.
+Each folder contains both the raw PyTorch weights (`.pt`) for direct implementation, and human-readable text mappings (`.json`) for quick inspection.

 ## License

 - **Code** (`src/`): Apache License 2.0 (see `LICENSE`).